ibm-cloud-architecture/refarch-cognitive-prod-recommendations/docs/rules.md

 The final price is calculated by applying a discount for the likelihood of customer churn and the products the customer has selected.
 The table below shows that the discount increases as the customer churn score increases.
 ![Price Caclulation](price-calculation1.png)

 The products selected determine whether the customer is eligible for a Bundle discount.
-If the customer has selected products that are in a Bundle, they will receive the Bundle discount.
+If the customer has selected products that are in the Bundle called "Triple Play", they will receive the Bundle discount.
+The eligible products are compared to those in the Bundles defined earlier and inserted into working memory.
 ![Price Caclulation](price-calculation2.png)

 ## Finalization